sukhjinderM786/cfdev-task-clean/readme.md

 The general expectations are:

 - The code consists of script-based components.
 If you want to use Lucee `tag islands` for query-based code inside a script component, that's cool though.
 No one should ever be forced to write SQL in CFScript :-)
-- You follow good practices for a separation between the handler, service/business logic and Data Access Objects (DAO) in the model directory's `com.cupidmedia.pokemon` package.
+- You follow good practices for a separation between the handler, service/business logic and Data Access Objects (DAO) in the `/model` directory's `com.cupidmedia.pokemon` package.
 - Your endpoint code is ideally written in a flexible and testable way with unit and integration tests provided in your Pull Request

 If you are having trouble starting, here are a few examples of what we will be looking for in the PR: